Patient referral, review and developing a care plan

 Activity reports are made available to our local area committees, Clinical Governance Committee and our commissioners.
 An annual report is published on our website and made available to NHS London.

-Our locality information database is made up of three categories.
-These are:
+Our locality information database is made up of three categories:

 - High risk register – patient addresses where a previous incident has occurred that poses a potential risk to ambulance staff.